tiurzm/Bamazon/README.md

 # Bamazon

-This is a storefront node application that allows costumers to buy some products, managers and supervisors to check the inventory.
+This storefront node application allows customers to buy products and allows managers & supervisors to check the inventory.

 ## How to use it: